cloudquery/docs/docs/developers/sdk/testing.md

 ## ResourceTest and ResourceTestCase

 Each resource can be tested end-to-end with `ResourceTest` function.
-Here is an example
+Here is an example:

 ```go
 func AWSTestHelper(t *testing.T) {